Say Anything (X Japan song)

 "Say Anything" is a single released by X Japan on December 1, 1991.
+It reached number three on the Oricon Singles Chart and has sold over 400,000 copies.

 Summary

 It is the band's last single released under the name X and the last to feature Taiji on bass.
 The B-side is a live version of "Silent Jealousy", recorded on November 12, 1991, at Yokohama Arena.
 Both songs were originally featured on the album Jealousy.

 A cover of the title song appears on the album Global Trance 2, by the pop band Globe, of which Yoshiki was briefly a member.
 It was also used as the theme song for the TV drama Lullaby Keiji (ララバイ刑事).

 Commercial performance

-The song reached number 3 on the Oricon charts, and charted for 25 weeks.
-In 1992, with 537,790 copies sold was the 33rd best-selling single of the year, being certified Platinum by RIAJ.
+The song reached number three on the Oricon Singles Chart, and charted for 25 weeks.
+In December 1991, it was certified Gold by the RIAJ for sales of 200,000 copies.
+This number doubled in three months, when it was certified Platinum for sales of 400,000 in March 1992.